bisnad/MotionContinuation/rnn_interactive/README.md

 The software runs within the *premiere* anaconda environment.
 For this reason, this environment has to be setup beforehand.
 Instructions how to setup the *premiere* environment are available as part of the [installation documentation ](https://github.com/bisnad/AIToolbox/tree/main/Installers) in the [AI Toolbox github repository](https://github.com/bisnad/AIToolbox).

 The software can be downloaded by cloning the [MotionContinuation Github repository](https://github.com/bisnad/MotionContinuation).
-After cloning, the software is located in the MotionContinuation / rnn directory.
+After cloning, the software is located in the MotionContinuation / rnn_interactive directory.

 ### Directory Structure